JackSzwergold/Writing/memories/Being Dragged to See the King.md

 We got back to my home on Ocean Parkway and I ran out of the car and headed upstairs.
 I could hear the sound of the subway, ocean and seagulls overhead as I approached the building and it all felt like home.
 Soon enough, the numbing non-pain pain of dissociation and confussion lifted.

-My brother and his wife shouted at me to wait, but I didn’t care.
-I was already at the front door and I just buzzed the buzzer, waited for my dad to answerr it, ran upstairs and headed into my room.
+My brother and his wife—who were still in the car—shouted at me to wait, but I didn’t care.
+I was already at the front door and I just buzzed the buzzer, waited for my dad to answer it, ran upstairs and headed into my room.

 “Where’s Ben?” my dad asked as I took off my jacket.
 “I don’t know…” I said as I headed to my room.